Program Structure

 Study Abroad and Away

 The Department of Nursing works closely with cultural guides and nurse mentors in various contexts of care in emerging care settings at home and abroad.
-The Center for Global Education and Experience is a partner with the Department of Nursing in developing and facilitating study abroad opportunities in Guatemala; Mexico; Namibia; Pine Ridge, SD; and England.
+The Center for Global Education and Experience is a partner with the Department of Nursing in developing and facilitating study abroad opportunities in Guatemala; Mexico; Namibia and Pine Ridge, SD. for example.
 A detailed listing of practica and immersion experiences abroad and away can be found at the nursing website (www.augsburg.edu/nursing).

 Seminars